gediminasz/games/README.md

 # Onset

 Guitar Hero clone, but you can play any song, similarly to Audiosurf.
+Supports Rock Band 4 controller.

 ![onset](gifs/onset.gif)